kingluo/lua-resty-inspect/README.md

 In this way, you don't need to modify the source codes of your project, and just get diagnose infomation on demand, i.e. dynamic logging.

-This library supports setting breakpints in both interpretd function and jit compiled function.
+This library supports setting breakpints within both interpretd function and jit compiled function.

 ## API